evilsocket/ergo/README.md

 **It can be used to**:

 * scaffold new projects in seconds and customize only a minimum amount of code.
-* import and optimize CSV datasets and train the model with them.
+* encode samples, import and optimize CSV datasets and train the model with them.
 * visualize the model structure, loss and accuracy functions during training.
 * determine how each of the input features affects the accuracy by differential training.
 * export a simple REST API to use your models from a server.

-### Installation
+### Installing with PIP

     sudo pip3 install ergo-ai

-##### Enable GPU support

-Make sure you have [CUDA 9.0 and cuDNN 7.0 installed](https://medium.com/@zhanwenchen/install-cuda-and-cudnn-for-tensorflow-gpu-on-ubuntu-79306e4ac04e) and then:

-    sudo pip3 uninstall tensorflow
-    sudo pip3 install tensorflow-gpu

-#### Building from Source
+### Installing from Sources

 Download the [latest stable release](https://github.com/evilsocket/ergo/releases), extract and: